 Tyres: check all the tyres have at least the minimum legal tread depth of 1.6mm, or they’ll be marked as an MOT ‘fail’.

-This can easily be done with a 20p coin – watch the video on the First Time Driver website.
+This can easily be done with a 20p coin – see the diagram on the Tyre Safe website.

 Check for any damage such as splits in the tread, bulges or cuts in the sidewalls.